finos/rune-dsl/documentation/rosetta-modelling-component.md

 #### Condition

-A function\'s inputs and output can be constrained using *conditions*.

-Condition statements in a function can represent either:
+A function\'s inputs and output can be constrained using condition statements.
+A condition statement in a function can represent either:

 - a **pre-condition**, using the `condition` keyword, applicable to inputs only and evaluated prior to executing the function, or
 - a **post-condition**, using the `post-condition` keyword, applicable to inputs and output and evaluated after executing the function (once the output is known).

-Each type of condition keyword is followed by a [condition statement](#condition-statement) which is evaluated to check the correctness of the function's inputs and output.
+Each type of condition is expressed as a [condition statement](#condition-statement) evaluated against the function's inputs and/or output.

 Conditions are an essential feature of the definition of a function.
 By constraining the inputs and output, they define the constraints that implementors of this function must satisfy, so that it can be safely used for its intended purpose as part of a process.